 In addition to assets, the statements of net position will sometimes report a separate section of deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The District reports deferred outflows of resources related to pensions for its proportionate shares of collective deferred outflows of resources related to pensions to pension plans subsequent to the measurement date of the collective net pension liability (asset).
-The District also reports deferred outflows of resources related to DPEB subsequent to the measurement date of the total OPEB liability.
+The District reports deferred outflows of resources related to pensions for its proportionate shares of collective deferred outflows of resources related to pensions and District contributions to pension plans subsequent to the measurement date of the collective net pension liability (asset).
+The District also reports deferred outflows of resources related to DEB plan including the District's contributions to OPEB subsequent to the measurement date of the total OPEB liability.